-1. Decide where to place the Dot node by:

-- selecting the node before the connector you want to bend, or - hovering the mouse over the connection you wish to bend. - 2.
-Press. (period) to create a Dot node. - 3.
-Drag the Dot node as necessary to reposition the connections.
+- 1. Decide where to place the Dot node by: - selecting the node before the connector you want to bend, or - hovering the mouse over the connection you wish to bend. - 2.
+Press. (period) to create a Dot node.

-Tip: You can also create the Dot node in the same way as any other node (through the Tab menu, New menu, or right-click menu) and connect it manually.
+Tip: You can also create the Dot node in the same way as any other node using the Tab menu, New menu, or right-click menu.